Diseases Reportable to Public Health

 Report sexually transmitted and blood borne infections

-Please report sexually transmitted infections, designated as diseases of public health significance, to the HPPH Sexual Health team within one business day.
+Please report mpox immediately and the other sexually transmitted infections, designated as diseases of public health significance, to the HPPH Sexual Health team within one business day.

 Huron County | 1-888-221-2133 ext 2406